rustfoundation/foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement.md

 ### Organizational Project Grant Awards

-* [Codecrafters.io](https://codecrafters.io)\: Build three additional "Build your own X" CodeCrafter courses that can be accomplished in Rust.
+* [codecrafters.io](https://codecrafters.io)\: Create three additional "Build your own X" CodeCrafters courses that can be accomplished in Rust.